sabbirtanvir13/Micro-Earning-platform-server/README.md

 - `node seed_tasks.js`: Populates the database with demo micro-tasks.

 ---
-*Built with ❤️ for High-Performance Micro-Earning Applications.*
+*Built with ❤️ for High-Performance Micro-Earning Applications.Task*